 - Soft body armour, preventing blades and bullets from penetrating.

 - Distinctive night vision goggles, which also have built-in cameras and a holographic HUD.

 - An encrypted radio uplink.

-- A clawed gauntlet that can be worn over his gloves to cling to some objects (such as vehicles) by clawing in finger holds.
+- A clawed gauntlet.
+It can be worn over his glove to cling to some objects (such as vehicles) by clawing in finger holds.